-- Measure LU1 Implement the Fire Prevention and Response Plan, within one year after license issuance, that provides measures for preventing, reporting, and investigating Project-related wildfires. - Measure LU2 Develop and implement a Project Safety Plan, within one year after license issuance, that provides measures for installing and maintaining signs, lights, sirens, and other devices at Project facilities.
+- Measure LU1 Implement the Fire Prevention and Response Plan, within one year after license issuance that provides measures for preventing, reporting, and investigating Project-related wildfires. - Measure LU2 Continue to implement a project Safety Plan.
 This measure is similar to Articles 60 and 402 in the existing license.